ldv-klever/klever/docs/verifying_new_program.rst

 Further Steps
 -------------

+You can try to adapt this tutorial to support verification of your program.
+Do not worry, if you will make any mistakes in file names and their contents along the way.
+Klever should report you rather clear error messages in this case, so that you will be able to fix different issues step by step.
+For instance, there was about 20 unsuccessful attempts at verification of Simple OS when developing everything necessary for this tutorial.

-This tutorial does not cover all aspects of using Klever.
+You should keep in mind that this tutorial does not cover all aspects of using Klever.
 In particular, it does not touch complicated environment modeling, development of advanced requirement specifications and some other things.
 Some of these topics are considered in separate sections of the given user documentation, e.g. you can find details for